alainamb/web-localization-for-beginners/Lesson3 - Externalizing JS Strings into JSON/Lesson3_README.md

 ### Teaching Notes
 This approach presented in this lesson prepares students for professional web development where localization is a standard requirement for global applications.
 This demonstration effectively shows:
 - The Problem: The original files show direct string embedding in JS, requiring duplicate files for each language.
+- The Partial Solution: The initial implementation includes proper error handling, which is crucial for UX as it prevents complete page failures when issues occur.
-- The Solution: Externalizing strings to JSON and loading them dynamically.
+- The Complete Solution: Externalizing all strings, including error messages, to JSON and loading them dynamically.
 - Real-world Application: This pattern is used by major internationalization libraries like i18next, react-intl, and vue-i18n.
 - Developer Workflow: The workflow is now cleaner:
   - Developers write code once and mark elements for translation
-  - Translators work with straightforward JSON files
+  - Translators work with straightforward JSON files that include all user-facing text, including error messages
   - Integration is automatic when JSON files are loaded
+  - Proper error handling is maintained, but now with localized messages from external files

 ### Step 1 - Initial Observations